paulmasson/math/test/README.md

 * comparisons of functions on the [complex plane](https://paulmasson.github.io/math/test/complex-plane.html) to mpmath

+* comparisons of functions on the [unit circle](https://paulmasson.github.io/math/test/unit-circle.html) to mpmath

 TODO

-* comparisons of functions on the unit circle to mpmath

 * comparisons of functions on the real line to mpmath